zmalone/chef-web-docs/source/errors-and-problems/403-forbidden.md

 FATAL: Net::HTTPServerException: 403 "Forbidden"
 ```

-this is an indication that there is an issue with permissions on the Hosted Chef server.
+this is an indication that there is an issue with permissions on the Chef server.

 - - -